Published By Janet Gershen-Siegel at November 3rd, 2017

 Also, make sure to incorporate.
 Or at least file a DBA (doing business as) status.

 So keep an eye on those reports, and your company report at Dun & Bradstreet, PAYDEX.
 Remain on top of these reports and challenge charges with records and crystal clear communications.
 Do not just allow them to stay wrong!
-You can fix this!
+You can fix credit in 30 days!

 Business credit is credit in a small business’s name.
 It doesn’t attach to a business owner’s personal credit, not even if the owner is a sole proprietor and the solitary employee of the business.